 Vertical Ground Loop System

 This type is used mainly in commercial buildings where the need for heating and cooling is strong but the space restrictions are high.
 Vertical holes 100 to 400 feet deep are drilled in the ground and a single loop of pipe with a U-tube at the bottom is installed.
 The borehole is then sealed with grout to ensure good contact with the soil.
 The vertical ground loops are connected to a horizontal underground header pipe that carries fluid to the unit.
-The earth’s temperature is more stable farther below the surface, which is an advantage for the systems rapid cooling and heating needs.
+The earth’s temperature is more stable farther below the surface, which is an advantage for the system's rapid cooling and heating needs.
 Vertical ground loop fields may be located under buildings or parking lots, making them extremely convenient for large establishments.
 The life expectancy is in excess of 50 years, proving reliability and ease of functionality.

-Benefits of These Systems
+Benefits of Geothermal Heat Pump Systems

 There are many advantages to installing a geothermal heat pump on your property.
 These benefits include:

-Quiet operation - Traditional air conditioners and furnaces as well as air-source heat pumps can be noisy, but geothermal systems are designed to operate quietly.
+- Quiet operation: Traditional air conditioners and furnaces as well as air-source heat pumps can be noisy, but geothermal systems are designed to operate quietly.

-Reliable - These modern systems are installed indoors and pipes go underneath the ground outside so they require little maintenance.
-They are also not subject to wear and tear from rain, snow, ice and extreme temperatures as are units that are located outside of the house.
+- Reliable: These modern systems are installed indoors and pipes go underneath the ground outside so they require little maintenance.
+They are also not subject to wear and tear from rain, snow, ice, and extreme temperatures as are units that are located outside of the house.